 I like trying new fusion recipes and this is one of my favorites.
 It’s like eating a pulled pork sandwich, but in finger-food form.
 All the flavors are there, plus the added bonus of the crunchy wrapper.
 It’s perfect comfort food.

-Make it a meal by serving these egg rolls with BBQ Vegan Corn on the Cob for a perfect pairing.
+Make it a meal by serving these egg rolls with Instant Pot Corn on the Cob for a perfect pairing.

 Ingredients for Pulled Pork Egg Rolls

 You can use leftover pulled pork to make them, which simplifies the whole process, or just put a pork shoulder in the Instant Pot.
+This easy instant pot pulled pork recipe is a great recipe to use.
 I love making a large pork shoulder at the beginning of the week and using it for various dishes throughout the week.
 It really cuts down on meal prep.

-We used pork shoulder for our Gnocchi with Pulled Pork recipe recently and it was amazing.
+We used pork shoulder for our Pulled Pork Stuffed Sweet Potatoes recipe recently and it was amazing.
 For this recipe, you just need about 10 oz of pork.

 You’ll also need egg roll wrappers.
 I don’t recommend substituting these for wonton wrappers, which are too small to hold the ingredients well, or with spring roll wrappers, which are made from rice.
 They are too sticky and don’t fry well.
 I use the Dynasty brand of egg roll wrappers.
 They keep well in the freezer, if you don’t use them all.